 - small bunch chives

 - 6 oz pecorino romano

 - 1 cup arborio rice

 - ½ cup dry white wine, such as sauvignon blanc

 - finishing salt, such as saffron salt

 - Preheat oven to 300 degrees.

-- Wash and peel the beets.
-Finely grate 1 of them, and slice the other thinly with a mandolin.
+- Wash and peel the beet.
+Finely grate half the beet, and thinly slice the other half using a mandolin or sharp knife.

 - Zest the lemon and orange.
 Juice the lemon.